 Weirdly, the Friendly Giant comedy bit that finally got someone angry enough to take action aired on CBC in 2007, during the Gemini Awards, Canada’s annual salute to its TV industry.
 Somebody got the bright idea to include the actual Rusty and Jerome puppets in the “Felt For Feelings Retirement Home,” which also featured everybody from Basil Bear (a Muppet character designed for Sesame Street‘s Canadian inserts and the CBC spinoff Sesame Park in the ’90s) to Colonel Cluck from Today’s Special and Polkaroo from The Polka Dot Door.
 (Casey and Finnegan were depicted as being locked inside Mr. Dress-Up’s Tickle Trunk.)

 As you can see from this link to the sketch, Rusty and Jerome got a big laugh and wild audience applause, but the estate of Bob Homme – who had passed away in 2000 at the age of 81 – wasn’t laughing.
-Homme’s heirs pulled the Rusty and Jerome puppets from the Friendly Giant exhibit at the CBC’s Toronto headquarters, and unless someone (such as puppeteer Rod Coneybeare, who’s still with us at the age of 86) acts as a go-between, it’s unlikely that we’ll see them again anytime soon.
+Homme’s heirs pulled the Rusty and Jerome puppets from the Friendly Giant exhibit at the CBC’s Toronto headquarters, and unless someone acts as a go-between, it’s unlikely that we’ll see them again anytime soon.

-Which is too bad, because the legacy of The Friendly Giant – the idea that children deserve the respect of all they encounter and ought to experience the joys of music and culture from a young age – is worth preserving.
+Which is too bad, especially with the passing of puppeteer Rod Coneybeare earlier this week.
+Because the legacy of The Friendly Giant – the idea that children deserve the respect of all they encounter and ought to experience the joys of music and culture from a young age – is worth preserving.
 And so are the five-foot-11 “giant,” rooster, giraffe and Jazz Cats that made it all happen.

 (This is the actual castle model and background for the original Friendly Giant shows, still on display at the CBC headquarters in Toronto today.
 And yes, that’s the cow that kept jumping over the moon during the closing credits.)